dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  All

    LOG_LEVEL
-     Specify the level of logging.
-Everything above this level is sent to standard output.
-To quiet the output to a comfortable level, set this to "ERROR"
+     Specify the level of logging for the METplus wrapper output to the :term:`LOG_METPLUS` log file.
+Log level of the applications that are called by the wrappers are controlled with :term:`LOG_MET_VERBOSITY`.
+     Default log level is INFO.
+Set to DEBUG to see additional log output.
+     Log level for screen output can be set with :term:`LOG_LEVEL_TERMINAL`.

-     Options (ordered MOST verbose to LEAST verbose):
+     Options (ordered LEAST verbose to MOST verbose):
-     | NOTSET
-     | DEBUG
-     | INFO
-     | WARNING
-     | ERROR
+     CRITICAL, ERROR, WARNING, INFO, DEBUG, NOTSET

-     | CRITICAL
+     | *Used by:*  All

+   LOG_LEVEL_TERMINAL
+     Specify the level of logging for terminal screen output.
+     See :term:`LOG_LEVEL` for more information.

      | *Used by:*  All